Skip to main content

 tip

-To use another port, please edit conf/app.conf and modify httpport, then restart the Go backend.
+To use a different port, set httpport in conf/app.conf and restart the backend.

 Casnode Example